Tottenham manager Tim Sherwood may sit in the stands once again when his team host Southampton on Sunday.

 Sherwood, who was involved in a confrontation with Benfica coach Jorge Jesus on March 13, ensured there was no potential for a repeat on Thursday.

-He watched from the stands as his team drew 2-2 in Portugal to be eliminated in the UEFA Europa League last 16.
+He watched from the stands as his team drew 2-2 in Portugal to be eliminated in the UEFA Europa League round-of-16.

 Sherwood sat behind chairman Daniel Levy in the directors' box and said it could be better for his team if he watched from the White Hart Lane stands against Southampton.

 "If I can try and be a bit calmer and not manage on emotion too much, I think it would help," he said.